 Implementation:

-In its deliberations and in discussion with its independent legal counsel, it has become clear that all requirements established by the CCWG-Accountability can be implemented within ICANN’s current setup as a non-profit corporation based in California.
-Specifically, ICANN’s Articles of Incorporation and Bylaws may be amended to empower to the multistakeholder community as proposed by the CCWG-Accountability.
+In its deliberations and in discussion with its independent legal counsel, it has become clear that all requirements established by the CCWG-Accountability can be implemented while ICANN remains a not-for-profit public benefit corporation based in California.
+However, modifications will be required to ICANN’s Articles of Incorporation and Bylaws in order to empower to the multistakeholder community as proposed by the CCWG-Accountability.
+Counsel’s inputs have included that ICANN could change from a corporation with no members to a membership-based organization.

 The CCWG-Accountability proposes the creation of a formal membership body called the “SO/AC Membership” model.
 This is the approach that - based on analysis so far - fits requirements best.
 This model, referred to here as the Reference Mechanism would have the following key characteristics:

 The ICANN Supporting Organizations (SOs) and Advisory Committees (ACs) would each become a “Member” of ICANN.
-To provide SOs and ACs the legal status required to be Members, they would be established as unincorporated associations.
+To provide SOs and ACs the legal status required to be Members, they would be established as unincorporated associations recognized under California Law.
 As unincorporated associations, the SOs and ACs would exercise the community powers set out in this part of this Report.
 The SOs and ACs would be Members.
 No third party and no individuals would become Members of ICANN.

 There would be no need for individuals or organizations to change the ways in which they participate in ICANN nor the SOs or ACs to create the new “Members” or “unincorporated associations.”